dpenkler/hp9816emu/README.md

 The emulator is implemented using 2 threads.
 One for the main and UI functions and another to emulate the actual CPU.
 When the **Run** button is depressed (on) the CPU thread fetches and executes instructions and polls for I/O events.
 When the **Run** button is off the cpu thread goes into an idle loop.

+### System status LED panel

+The actual current CPU frequency and system memory size is shown in the panel.
+Note that CPU frequency is 0 when the emulator is not running.

+### FPU Led

+This LED is on when the FPU is enabled in the current system image

+### Quit button

+When pressed the emulator terminates.
+If the autosave on exit flag setting is enabled the current system image is saved otherwise the image.
+If it was loaded from an existing image file that image file is updated.
+If it is a new system image it is saved into the default systme image file "system.img".

 ## Right hand panel

 The right hand panel provides a number of buttons and indicators.

 ## Buttons

-Each H7XX button posts a menu to manage the association of a disk image (.hpi file) with the corresponding drive.
+Each **Unit N** button posts a menu to manage the association of a disk image (.hpi file) with the corresponding drive.
 Entries will be greyed out if they are not applicable.
 These buttons can only be used when the emulator is running as they are handled by the cpu thread.

 * **Load** Posts a file selection widget to choose the file to associate with the drive
 * **Save** Save the disk image back to the file from whence it came (floppies only)